Learn to Fly With West Valley Flying Club

 • Tip #5: Come prepared for each lesson

-• Tip #6: Attend WVFC Ground Schools (new page)
+• Tip #6: Attend WVFC Ground Schools (Click the Ground School tab)

 • Tip #7: Fly with other pilots